Campus of the University of California, Irvine: Surroundings

-Although the campus is located in the city of Irvine, it is located very close to the city of Newport Beach; in fact, the campus itself is directly bounded by the city of Newport Beach and the community of Newport Coast on many sides.
-The western side of the campus borders the San Joaquin Freshwater Marsh Reserve, through which Campus Drive connects UCI to the 405 freeway.
-The northern and eastern sides of UCI are adjacent to Irvine proper; the eastern side of the campus is delineated by Bonita Canyon Road, which turns into Culver Drive at its northern terminus and offers links to the San Joaquin Hills Toll Road and 405 freeway, respectively.
+UC Irvine's primary campus is entirely within Irvine, California.
+The campus is directly bounded by the city of Newport Beach and the community of Newport Coast to the south.
+The western side of the campus borders the San Joaquin Freshwater Marsh Reserve, through which drains into the Newport Back Bay saltwater estuary.
+The northern and eastern sides of UCI are adjacent to Irvine proper; the eastern side of the campus is delineated by Bonita Canyon Road, which turns into Culver Drive at its northern terminus and offers links to San Joaquin Hills Toll Road and Interstate 405, respectively.
 Additionally, UCI's southern boundary is adjacent to the San Joaquin Transportation Corridor.

 There exists a "North Campus" that houses the Facilities Management Department, the Faculty Research Facility, Central Receiving, Fleet Services, the Air Pollution Health Effects Laboratory, and numerous other functions.
 It is located next to the UCI Arboretum; both the North Campus and the arboretum are located about 1 mi from the main campus.

 Despite the suburban environment, a variety of wildlife inhabits the university's central park, open fields, and wetlands.
 The university has bobcats, mountain lions, hawks, golden eagles, great blue herons, peregrine falcons, rabbits, raccoons, owls, skunks, weasels, bats, and coyotes.
 The small rabbits in particular are very numerous and can be seen across campus in high numbers, especially during hours of low student traffic.
 The UCI Arboretum hosts a collection of plants from California and Mediterranean climates around the world.